Partial stellar tidal disruption events and their rates

-An interesting point worth making is that our analysis brings to an important reduction in the overall number of TTDEs in many systems, compared with traditional TTDE rate estimates.
-The reduction is more relevant in galaxies with a nuclear star cluster; since these systems have much larger event rates than bulge-only systems, they are expected to host most of the observed events.
-This consideration is important as the theoretical rates of TTDEs may be larger than the observed ones by nearly an order of magnitude \citep[e.g.][]{French2020,Sazonov+2021,Lin2022}.
-Our novel treatment can help reconciling the observed and modelled rates of TTDEs, given that PTDEs are much dimmer thus likely much harder to detect. \\ A further relevant consideration is related to the the TDE luminosity function, which has been constrained by several authors in the last years \citep{vanVelzen2018,Sazonov+2021,Lin2022}, and whose shape and normalisation necessarily has an impact on the rate of TDEs per galaxy as derived from observations.
+A further relevant consideration is related to the the TDE luminosity function, which has been constrained by several authors in the last years \citep{vanVelzen2018,Sazonov+2021,Lin2022}, and whose shape and normalisation necessarily has an impact on the rate of TDEs per galaxy as derived from observations.
 PTDEs are intrinsically dimmer, yet when detected, it may be challenging to distinguish them from TTDEs based only on the decline of their light-curve.
 As a consequence, unless a repeating event is observed, PTDEs and TTDEs may be ascribed to the same parent population.
 Given these considerations, it is crucial to account for PTDEs both when theoretically estimating the event rates of TDEs, and when constraining the luminosity function of these sources.
 Future work in this direction will be crucial to use TDE flares to constrain the population and occupation fraction of MBHs.